cardano-foundation/CIPs/CIP-0381/README.md

 * Non-degeneracy: e != 1
 * Computability: There exists an efficient algorithm to compute e

 where G1, G2 and GT are three distinct groups of order a prime q.
-Given that all three groups have the same order, we can refer to the scalars of each group using the same type/structure.
 Pairing computation is an expensive operation.
 However, they enable a range of interesting cryptographic primitives which can be used for scaling Cardano and many other use cases.
-We now provide a list of use cases of pairings as well as an estimate operation count to understand the number of 'expensive' operations that need to be computed for each of them (a preliminary benchmark can be found in Section 'Costing of function').
+We now provide a list of use cases of pairings as well as an estimated operation count to understand the number of 'expensive' operations that need to be computed for each of them (a preliminary benchmark can be found in Section 'Costing of function').